How to add UTMs in Google Ads for better attribution hero image

 .

 Feel free to use my method detailed above, or adapt to fit your needs.
-Full disclosure, I used ChatGPT and a lot of refining and testing to get this code to where it is.
+Full disclosure, I used generative AI and a lot of refining and testing to get this code to where it is.
 This post however is all 100% me - whether that's good or not is up to you!

 Find me on LinkedIn if you have any questions or suggestions.

-This is a solution I developed at Data to Value while working with some great marketing teams , so a massive thank you to my colleagues and clients that I worked with to help me figure this out and develop this approach!
+This is a solution I originally developed at Data to Value while working with some great marketing teams , so a massive thank you to my colleagues and clients that I worked with to help me figure this out and develop this approach!